kamranmuazzam/uloom/documents/questionbank/surgery/I/solved.typ

   + Supracondylar Fracture of Humerus
   + Colle's Fracture
   + Both-bone fracture forearm
-  + Fracture mid‑shaft of clavicle
+  + Fracture mid-shaft of clavicle
 ]
 #q[Outline the principle of fracture management.]
 #a[